Khadija-Omar/dsc-phase-4-project/README.md

 Forecast for the next 4 months of Sales:

 Previously, we concluded that the Seasonal ARIMA model shows better performance in terms of prediction.
 Now, we forecast for the next four-month sales using all the time series data based on the same Seasonal ARIMA model.
 First, we diagnose the stationarity of the whole time series data again.
-Then the forecast results are calculated using 95% and 80% confidence intervals.
+Then the forecast results are calculated using 95% and 80% confidence intervals.Lastly we visualize the forecast results.

 # Summary

 This analysis is mainly about forecasting for upcoming sales in a Shampoo Company.
 Firstly, we investigate and prepare the time series data.
 The provided data was appropriate to use time series models and we held out the last 4 periods of data points for validation.
 Then, we determined Trend, Seasonal and Error components in the data based on decomposition plots.
 After that, we analyse the data by applying the ARMA, ARIMA, SEASONAL ARIMA and ETS models and describe the errors for the models.
 We compared the in-sample error measurements to the models,also compared their aic and bic values and compared error measurements for the holdout sample in the forecast.
 Finally,we choose the best fitting model and forecast the next four periods.

+Following our analysis and modelling we can come up the following recommendations:

+1.Implement the seasonal arima model.

+2.Analyze the identified trends, seasonal patterns, and other insights from the model to inform marketing strategies.

+3.When making business decisions based on the forecasted sales, consider the 95% confidence intervals provided by the Seasonal ARIMA model.

+4.Use the forecasting insights to align inventory levels with anticipated sales.

+5.Investigate any outliers or anomalies observed in the data, especially in the year 2013.
+Understanding the factors contributing to exceptionally high or low sales in specific months can provide valuable insights for future planning.